 Meredith graduated from the University of Wisconsin-Stevens Point in 1994 with a bachelor of science degree.
 He was a four-time All-Wisconsin Volleyball Conference performer as an outside hitter for the UWSP men's volleyball team and was named the conference's MVP in 1992.

 Meredith, who also works with USA Volleyball's High Performance Program at both the local and national levels, lettered in multiple varsity sports, including basketball and track & field while attending Northwestern Preparatory School in Watertown.

 A member of the American Volleyball Coaches Association (AVCA), Meredith was born May 27, 1969.
 Meredith is also employed as an IT manager.
-He currently resides in Milwaukee with his wife, Kelly, and their son, Trey, and daughter, Mila.
+He currently resides in Milwaukee with his wife, Kelly, son, Trey, and daughter, Mila.